-Remote energy usage monitor capable of monitoring over wider areas electricity and other energy-related costs, reducing energy consumption and protecting the environment.
-In July 2007, we introduced a new remote energy monitor capable of monitoring energy consumption over wider areas within large factories, office buildings, and retail stores featuring local area network (LAN) routers rather than built-in communication equipment.
+Remote energy usage monitor capable of monitoring over wider areas cation equipment.

+Our remote energy monitoring equipment supports cost savings by providing wireless, 24-hour real-time monitoring of the energy consumption of plants, facilities, and equipment.
+The monitors play a key role in lowering electricity and other energy-related costs, reducing energy consumption and protecting the environment.
+In July 2007, we introduced a new remote energy monitor capable of monitoring energy consumption over wider areas within large factories, office buildings, Remote Energy and retail stores featuring local area network (LAN) routers rather than built-in communi-